nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <br>
 <div markdown="block" class="alert alert-primary">:memo: **Note:**<br>

-As of now, removing a contact's information field is not supported yet.
+As of now, removing a contact's information field is not yet supported.
 Be sure to look out for it in a future iteration!

 </div>